Yonghao-Tan/Yonghao-Tan.github.io/_pages/about.md

 - ASIC design of stereo depth coprocessor in 28nm CMOS technology
   - In charge of back-end design of the Census Transform module of the coprocessor

-- Auxiliary detection equipment for scoliosis
+- Reconfigurable SLAM coprocessor
-  - Collect and label skeletal and gait data for children and youth with scoliosis
+  - Investigate and co-optimize SLAM algorithms and its operations
-  - Establish graph neural network model to predict scoliosis probability
+  - Propose a reconfigurable coprocessor with an instruction set that supports full functionality of operations in SLAM algorithms